IPGP/morumotto/README.md

 ##### Initialise your MySQL database

-Now, you will have to create a SiQaCo database within MySQL.
+Now, you will have to create a Morumotto database within MySQL.
 To do so:

 + connect to MySQL as root: